 When you run RLM on a Mac, you can create a .plist file that automatically starts RLM as a launch daemon whenever the Mac restarts.
 If you don't follow this procedure, you need to manually restart the server if you restart the machine.

-The RLM_Server_Mac folder that is in the RLM server download includes a sample of the .plist file.
+The RLM Server for Mac folder includes a sample of the .plist file.
 The text of the file is copied below:

 <?xml version="1.0" encoding="UTF-8"?>

 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">